ethan-stone/obsidian-vault-dnd/Ember Sea.md

 Large body of water west of [[Valley of Frostheart]].
 It was given the name because of the fairly active under water volcano producing scalding hot water in it's vicinity.
-The combination of the extremely warm water and the
+The combination of the burning water and the frigid cold of the ] roduces deadly storms where the land and the water meet.